 - Unscrew the green lamp cover and remove the indicator lamp.
 If there is any doubt about its integrity, replace it with a number 47 or 51 lamp.
 Replace the green cover.

 This instrument has no fuse.
 You might want to think about adding one.
 The first power on should be done in slightly subdued lighting.
 If your bench is very brightly lighted as mine is turn off some of the lights.
-The instrument will not be powered if the voltage regulator tube 0D3 VR150 is removed from its socket.
+Because of the wiring of a jumper in the Voltage Regulator tube, 0D3, VR150, the instrument will not be powered if this tube is removed from its socket.
 This is the large tube to the left of the power transformer as viewed from the back of the instrument.

 - Plug in the line cord and turn on the power switch by rotating the SET LEVEL knob clockwise.
 You will feel and hear the click.
 The green indicator lamp will come on.